 Remember Saul?
 Not Saul who become Paul and wrote most of the New Testament letters.
 But Saul, king of Israel.
 They had the same name but the exact opposite life stories.
 Old Testament Saul started out doing right, then ended up doing wrong.
 New Testament Saul started out doing wrong and ended up doing right.

-This reminds me of a parable the Jesus said about the two sons of a farmer.
-Jesus says that their Dad asked them to go work the field.
+This reminds me of a parable Jesus said about the two sons of a farmer.
+Jesus says that their Dad asked them to go work in the field.
 One said he would, but he didn’t.
 The other said he wouldn’t, but he did.
-One started out bad, but later did good.
+One started out bad but later did good.
 The other started good, but later did bad.
 (Matthew 21:28-32)

 Jesus used the parable in Matthew 21 to show that it was the sinners (tax collectors and prostitutes) who heeded the words of John the Baptist.
 Like the one son who said no, they lived a lifestyle that would not have much room for religion.
 The pastors and ministry leaders of the day refused to listen to John and never changed their thinking or their actions.

 There are many churches today like those people.
 They are stuck in their doctrine and value their own brand of religion over the Spirit and Truth of the Word.

 Worse though are the churches who adopted sinful practices and unbiblical practices and follow experience over truth, emotionalism over repentance, and either truth over spirit or spirit over truth.
 Often these churches are overtaken by a Jezebel spirit of pride and occultic practices mixed in with doctrine.

 And it is not just churches that suffer from this error.